bananakiu/100-days-of-code/log.md

 ### Day 5: September 7, 2018 - Friday
 **Time Spent**: 1 hrs 00 mins

-**Today's Progress**: Introduction to CSS (Web Developer Bootcamp on Udemy) - learned about more types of selectors (adjacent, nth-of-type, etc.), learned about inheritance and specificty in CSS
+**Today's Progress**: Introduction to CSS (Web Developer Bootcamp on Udemy).
+Very simple pages, but difficult underlying concepts.
+Learned about more intricate CSS selectors  (adjacent, nth-of-type, etc.) and the concept of CSS inheritance and specificity.
+About to do the the unit test to end the unit!
+Excited to really apply what I've learned and really absorb all of this.

 **Thoughts**: Wow, with these additional selectors and the concept of specifity, I can see CSS being a level more difficult already.
 I hope that the spaced out learning I have (basically this challenge) will help me absorb all the concepts and good practices well.